 My Final Thoughts on the Miniature Border Schnollie

-The Border Collie parent dog forms tight bonds with their family and want to be with them every second they can.
+The Border Collie parent dog forms tight bonds with their family and wants to be with them every second they can.

 He can focus like nobody’s business.
 He will have no qualms whatsoever to get what he wants.

-The Miniature Schnauzer parent dog is not really a lap dog.
+The Miniature Schnauzer parent dog is not a lap dog.

 He’s very active to be one and prefers to boisterously run around at high speed.